chirsz-ever/SyobonAction/README.md

 - [x] Use Unicode string literal, make the game's title displays normally on Windows with any character sets
 - [ ] fix bugs
-  - [ ] stars disappear in the begining of world 3 sometimes
+  - [ ] stars disappear in the begining of 1-3 sometimes
-  - [ ] save points in world 3 works incorrectly
+  - [x] save points in 1-3 works incorrectly
-  - [ ] super star in world 2-2 fly straight up
+  - [ ] super star in world 1-2-2 fly straight up